replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/03-adding-preflights-to-the-chart/assignment.md

 kubectl preflight ./empty-preflight-secret.yaml
 ```

-Remember that this preflight check won't run successfully
+Remember that this preflight check will not run successfully
-since we haven't defined any analyzers to check anything.
+since we have not defined any analyzers to check anything.

 ```
-Error: no data has been collected
+Error: no results
 ```

 _Note: The preflight check can also be stored as a `ConfigMap`